 Figure 1.
 Typical images generated from our imaging systems; (a) IR-800/IR-680 multiplexed Western blot, (b) GFP or (c) tdTomato-stained cells in a dish/multi-well plate, (d) IR800-stained tissue sections, (e) Cy3/Cy5 microarray, (f) 2D-DiGE gel, and (g) AF-488/Cy3-stained primary cells.

 Molecular biology applications

-Research Instrumentation houses an 8-channel NanoDrop, a DeNovix DS-11 fluorimeter and several Qubit instruments for quantification of small volume nucleic acid (and protein) samples.
+The Core Facility houses an 8-channel NanoDrop, a DeNovix DS-11 fluorimeter and several Qubit instruments for quantification of small volume nucleic acid (and protein) samples.
 We also have a Blue Pippin for resolving and collecting DNA, a CHEF III pulsed-field gel electrophoresis system for separation of large DNA molecules and a number of E-Gel iBases/MotherBases for fast separation of DNA and RNA.
 Our automated nucleic acid extraction robot, Maxwell, facilitates quality preparation of nucleic acid samples required for a number of different molecular biology applications.

 RICS houses a Seahorse XFe96 instrument which measures oxygen consumption rate and extracellular acidification rate of live cells in a multi-well plate, allowing key cellular functions such as mitochondrial respiration and glycolysis to be investigated in real-time.
 It can be used as a spring-board for more detailed metabolic experiments that can be undertaken by our PK/Bioanalytics Core Facility.